Fresh Fish Trail

 in Orange Beach.
 The fish is the chef’s selection and is sure to please.
 It’s rubbed with a special blend of herbs and seasonings, wrapped in banana leaves and baked.
 This dish tastes even lighter with the addition of house rice and lemon garlic asparagus.

-Satisfy your Taco Tuesday craving with a plate of Fish Tacos from Bravo Tacos
+Satisfy your Taco Tuesday craving with a plate of Fried Mahi Tacos from Playa

-in Orange Beach and feast on a blend of coastal-inspired Mexican cuisine.
-The marinated fish of the day is served with Baja cabbage slaw for crunch and tropical pineapple habanero salsa.
+in Orange Beach and feast on a blend of Caribbean-inspired cuisine.
+The fried mahi is served with pickled red onion, cabbage, cotija cheese and lime sour cream on a flour tortilla.
 It’s the perfect, not-too-heavy lunch for a day spent in the sun and sand.